Re. ACRONYMS

 • You’re attractive/sexy because: Something about your down-to-earth, hands-on style is tantalizing – you ooze ‘tactile’.
 It’s hard to resist your passion & will-power

-• To attract you (men?), someone needs to: Act sweet, wide-eyed, impressed with everything they do.
-Their ego will respond well to your fuel.
+• To attract you (men?), someone needs to: Act sweet, wide-eyed, impressed with everything you do.
+Your ego will respond well to their fuel.

 FAMOUS ESTPs: Donald Trump, cowboy Roy Rodgers, actors Eddie Murphy, Madonna, Bruce Willis, Biblical Jacob (OT) & Peter (NT) (More….)